5T33Z0/Clover-Crate/Desktop_Configs/README.md

 Depending on your setup you might need to disable (add a `#` in front of the PCI patch or key) or enable certain entries (delete the `#`).

 ### About Audio
-Since I don't know which Board you are using, you need to find out which Audio CODEC is used on your board and then change the injected Layout ID in `Devices > Audio` accordingly.
-Here's a list of audio codecs supported by AppleACL and the corresponding layout IDs: https://github.com/acidanthera/AppleALC/wiki/Supported-codecs.
+Since I don't know which mainboard you are using, you need to find out which Audio CODEC is mounted on your board and then change the injected Layout ID in `Devices/Audio` accordingly.

+Here's a list of audio codecs supported by AppleACL and the corresponding layout IDs: https://github.com/dreamwhite/ChonkyAppleALC-Build

+- Click on the folder name corrsponding to the vendor of your audio Codec
+- Find your model, click the folder
+- See the available Layout-IDs for your Codec and test them.

 ### About Kexts
 Depending on the hardware components used on your mainboard, you may need to add different kexts for LAN/WiFi/Bluetooth, NVME, etc. Please find out if you need different/additional kexts and add them *before* using this EFI folder.